gotuna/docs/content/docs/basics/views.md

 This means that you can use both `os.DirFS` or `go:embed` to pack all your template files directly into the final binary.

-Simplified example showing the structure of an app with templates:
+Simplified example showing the structure of an app with embeded templates:

 ```